 • Talk with your child’s health care provider before giving a child any over the-counter medicine.

-• If your child gets flu symptoms and is younger than age 5 or has a medical condition like asthma, diabetes, or heart or lung disease, call their health care provider.
+• If your child gets flu symptoms and is younger than age 5 or has a medical condition like asthma, diabetes, or heart or lung disease, call your child’s health care provider.
 Young children and those with certain medical conditions are at greater risk for getting seriously ill from the flu.
-Ask their health care provider if they recommend an antiviral drug.
+Ask your child’s health care provider if they recommend an antiviral drug.

-• If you are worried about your child, call their health care provider.
+• If you are worried about your child, call your child’s health care provider.

 Don’t spread flu